-Sooner or later, most of us ask the same question.
 Is there more to life than this?
 And if there is how do we get it?
 We`re not talking about mere survival here.
-We`re talking about that something more.
+We`re talking about something more.
 Life in its fullest, abundant life, the life we were created for and meant to live.
 Maybe, if we dare, we`re talking about a life so rich and so full of love and energy that it will even burst the usual constraints of death, space and time.
 How do we get that?
 How do we live that sort of life?

-If you believe this, Jesus says, if you trust me on this, you will have life.
+If you believe this, if you can trust Jesus, you will have life.
 Abundant life, eternal life, that life in its fullest sense that we all in one way or another are looking for.
 That`s what`s at stake.
 The something more that we`ve been searching for appears to be within sight, within our grasp.

-But first you have to get past the claims.
+But first you have to get past the claim.

-And most of the crowd, and even many of Jesus’ own disciples can`t do it.
+And most of the crowd, and many of Jesus own disciples can`t do it.
 They just can`t do it.

 “This teaching is difficult, who can accept it?”
-The people are offended.
+The people are offended, even scandalized.

 Why is it so hard?